Bengtsson

-Bengtsson is Swedish surname originating in a patronymic, meaning "son of Bengt" (Benedict), Bengt meaning "Blessed".
+Bengtsson is Swedish surname.
+It originated as a patronymic meaning "son of Bengt" (Benedict), Bengt meaning "Blessed".
 The name is sometimes written Bengtson (a form frequently adopted by migrants to the United States).
 Other forms occur, such as Bengtzon, Bankson, Bankston, Benson, Bengston or Benktsson.

 Bengtsson is the 15th most common surname in Sweden.

 Notable people with the surname include: